samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 ### Step 1.
 Get List of Hotspots For Wallet

-This first step uses the Environment Variable `WALLET_ADR` to poll the API using the helper function `hotspots_for_account()` descripbed above.
-This gives us a list of hotspots to check.
+The first step is to use the Environment Variable `WALLET_ADR` to poll the API using the helper function `hotspots_for_account()` to get the list of Hotspots associated to the Wallet.

 ```python
 # get list of hotspots for wallet address